After my retirement since Jan/2025, I might start teaching one online course per semester starting in Fall 2025

 The class will happen at the Canvas website.
 Participation will be checked via the forums you will find in that website.
 All material, syllabus and assignments will also be found in that website.
 All students officially registered in the course, will be able to access this website since the first class.

-A very good knowledge of HTML, CSS (according to W3C Standards) and basic knowledge of JavaScript are highly advised to succeed in this class.
-You will NOT be learning these topics in this class, you will practice how to use these skills to develop web apps and also to design and code (or adapt) websites for mobile devices.
+A very good knowledge of HTML, CSS (according to W3C Standards) is highly advised to succeed in this class.
+You will NOT be learning these topics in this class, you will practice how to use these skills to start programming JavaScript and AJAX to create interactivity in your web pages.

 If you are officially registered for this course, you will be receiving an email one week before classes start.
 The email will be sent to the college email address that every student receives.
 If you prefer to receive your email in another email address, you should login in the college email address and set up a forwarding to your preferred email otherwise you will be missing important information from the college.